 Master lease agreements provide the most flexibility- but naturally, it comes at a higher price.
 Some perks include a long list of pick-up and drop-off locations from which you can mix and match.
 By storing containers at the lessor’s depot, you save on storage fees.
 While you still have those hefty fines for drop-offs in disallowed locations, your options are much more numerous.
 Also, as opposed to the container quantity and rental rates which must be defined beforehand, these are flexible under a master lease.
 Thus, your container demand forecast doesn’t necessarily have to be spot on.
 Carriers that require super large fleets and unpredictable demand usually enter into this type of leasing contract.
 Also, as an added benefit of the higher cost, the leasing companies take the burden of repair, maintenance and repositioning.

-Far less flexible than the master lease, a long-term lease is the favorite of leasing companies.
+Far less flexible than the master lease, a long-term lease is the favourite of leasing companies.
 A contract is agreed upon for a fixed amount of time as well as a predetermined quantity of containers and delivery schedule, leaving the leasing company with little to do once the containers are signed over.
 The lessee bears the costs of repair, maintenance and repositioning.
 Though term definitions vary, most leasing companies define long-term leases as between 5 and 8 years.
 Containers are usually brand new and many long-term lease agreements come with a negotiable clause which allows rental rates to be negotiated after a few years in light of depreciation and market volatility.

 We can relate this to a “rent-to-own” concept.
 This comes in different options.
 For example, a standard rental rate and a balloon payment at the end, or a higher rental rate that accrues the final purchase price.
 Naturally, the total amount of money spent on this option is greater than flat out buying containers- but the option you may take when you don’t have the cash on hand.
 One downside to this is that if you don’t pay within the terms, you could lose the right to buy it.
 For smaller-sized companies, operations and projects, perhaps this lease agreement is not ideal.